 Or it can be longer, such as when we go outside.

 Leave the noisy gadgets behind.
 And let Nature embrace you.
 Feel the earth under your feet.
 Be amazed by connecting with Nature.

-Want to see more photos of Sandhill Cranes?
+Want to see an odd photo of a Sandhill Crane?
 See: We Solved Another Puzzle

 Did You Know?

 One of the best ways to protect our precious natural resources is to buy them.
 The American Bird Conservancy excels at doing this.

 Visit their web site to learn more about how they work: American Bird Conservancy